phungdoanh/fantastic-ios/Tool/ios-libraries.md

 ### Scripting
 * [Swiftline](https://github.com/Swiftline/Swiftline)
-> Swiftline is a set of tools to help you create command line applications.
+> Swiftline is a set of tools to help you create command line applications